 Whenever the term high-level is used in the computer industry, it is meant to highlight things that don't require in-depth knowledge or explanation.

-Here is another article for you 😊 "What Is A Call Stack?"
+Here is another article you might like 😊 "What Is Immutability?"